Gino-Freud-Hobayan/Gino-Freud-Hobayan/README.md

 - 👋 Hi, I’m @Gino-Freud-Hobayan
 - 👀 I’m interested in ...
+Data Analytics and Statistics
-- 🌱 I’m currently learning Google Data Analytics (Ceritification) and a little bit of Statistics
+- 🌱 I’m currently learning Google Data Analytics (Certification) and a little bit of Statistics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://www.linkedin.com/in/ginofreudhobayan/